 - Write a draft and show it to your adviser.
 Be prepared to write several more drafts!

-Each step is described in more detail below.
-Just click on the titles to expand a section.
+Each stage is described in detail in the sections below.
+Just click the + sign to expand a section.

 Very few people get the UCAS Personal Statement right first time.
 If you find yourself sweating blood over it you will be in good company, but don't skimp on the effort.
 You will be lucky to get away with rewriting it only twice.